mstcl/mstcl.github.io/_posts/2022-03-01-unix-philosophy.md

 monolithic software that does everything and do them poorly, consumes > 1 GB of RAM and is probably written in Electron.

-Back to your music player.
-This means you shouldn't add a scrobbling feature.
-You will now have to deal with Last.fm or Listenbrainz or whatever service's API, handle authentication and token storing, run a daemon to upload it to the internet, etc..
-This is a red flag, you are _not_ writing a scrobbling software, you are outputting music files.
+We end by returning to the music player, now in the context of harmony.
+A scrobbling (logging tracks and storing it in a third-party service) feature should not be included in a music player.
+Because one will now have to deal with third-party service's API, then handle authentication and token storing, and also upload it to the internet, etc..
+Within UNIX philosophy, this is a red flag, you are _not_ writing a scrobbling software, you are outputting music files.

-Instead, learn to harmonise.
-Allow your program to be detected by something like MPRIS, and let someone's scrobbling software pick the metadata up.
-You will lose most of your users when they don't see a scrobbling feature.
-But let them go if they don't want to run something like rescrobbled in the background instead.
-If you feel generous, maybe you can recommend a scrobbling service which works with your player in the manual or documentation.
+It's not lazy to let the music player be detected by something like MPRIS, and let someone else's software pick the metadata up and scrobble the tracks (like `rescrobbled`).
+Because their software focuses on this function alone, they will do a better job than the music player's.
+Instead of excluding the part of the user base that obsessively scrobbles, the developer can instead recommend a software which works well and is tested with their music player.
+This will help increase exposure of the FOSS community, and pass on the legacy of decades-old philosophy.